-Still, there are some of the key points to consider before making that first post-op trip to the barber or hair salon.
+Still, there are some key points to consider before making that first post-op trip to the barber or hair salon.
 After treatment, the operated areas should not be wet shaved for at least three months.
 In addition, when getting your first haircut, you must pay attention not to use sharp shaving tools but rather scissors.

 Patients who have had an FUE hair transplant can typically cut their hair short, such as a number 1 or 2-grade cut.
 This is because FUE surgery only leaves some tiny dot scars on the scalp when done by a skilled and trustworthy surgeon.
-These scars are usually less than a millimetre in length and hard to see with the naked eye.
+These scars are usually less than a millimeter in length and are hard to see with the naked eye.

 Can I go to the gym after a hair transplant?

 Exercising too soon after a hair transplant may have a negative impact on the outcome.
 Sweating, straining, and hitting the head are also potential risks of intense activity.
 Sweating will make the grafts prone to become a cause of infection.
 When you strain while exercising, the pressure in your scalp increases, making it more likely for the transplanted grafts to pop out.